j6nca/skyblock/README.md

 # skyblock

-static map for skyblock infinite playthrough
+Builds a shareable static map site for skyblock infinite playthrough, with thanks to [The Minecraft Overviewer](https://github.com/GregoryAM-SP/The-Minecraft-Overviewer).